 Explains how you can help wildlife and how to create and fund a wildlife area.

-Everyone can help wildlife and get involved in the East Riding of Yorkshire Biodiversity Action Plan (ERYBAP), whether you are an expert, an amateur naturalist or an interested member of the public.
-You do not have to be a member of an organisation, but organisations can get involved.
+Everyone can help wildlife whether they are an expert, an amateur naturalist or an interested member of the public.
 There are a number of ways to get involved.
 Here are just a few:

 We can all help wildlife at home by doing a few simple things in our gardens, such as leaving a corner to go wild, providing nest boxes, digging a pond or feeding the birds.
 You can also try to avoid using chemical pesticides in favour of natural alternatives and stop using peat-based composts that can lead to the destruction of peat bog habitats.

 Record what species you see, when and where you saw it and how many there were and send this information to the North East Yorkshire Ecological Data Centre (NEYEDC) so the data can be added to many other sightings and build up the picture of the area’s wildlife.
 Click on the link below to contact the NEYEDC and record which species you have seen: